ToniGar20/DAW/README.md

 # DAW

-All exercices worked in class
+Exercices and stuff done in classroom